 The 'Literature Windows' I & II

 "The 'Literature Windows' possess the musical qualities of their gothic architectural antecedents, the five perpendicular lights creating rhythm within rhythm.
 The twenty iterations, however, pitch measure and interval against a more runaway tempo, re-multiplied in the columns of découpage text.
 These are themselves open-ended; famous first pages from Death in Venice, The Great Gatsby, Brave New World, leave us mid-sentence.
 The slim mullions and foliate mouldings also, at times, turn from stone to writing as their ink outlines falter, doodle, fly off.
-Medieval canon becomes modern jazz." – Carol Jacobi, Curator of British Art at Tate Britain, 2011.
+Medieval canon becomes modern jazz." – Carol Jacobi, Curator of British Art at Tate Britain, from The Journal of Stained Glass Vol. XXXIV, 2011.